eadmaster/pcrown/script/readme.md

-    ├── events           # dialogues, parsed by the eventeditor ├── events_splitted  # splitted dialogues, dir populated while building (do not edit these) ├── items.txt        # items and status messages, parsed by itemsutil (UTF-8-encoded) ├── items_ex.sed     # items and status messages, changes used in the EX version (UTF-8-encoded) ├── items*.txt.sjis  # items and status messages, generated while building (do not edit these) ├── names.txt        # characters and enemies names, parsed by itemsutil └── ...  # other files are unused
+    ├── events           # dialogues, parsed by the eventeditor ├── events_splitted  # splitted dialogues, dir populated while building (do not edit these) ├── items.txt        # items and status messages, parsed by itemsutil (UTF-8-encoded) ├── items_lt.txt     # items and status messages, literal translation used in the LT version (UTF-8-encoded) ├── items_ex.sed     # items and status messages, changes used in the EX version (UTF-8-encoded) ├── items*.txt.sjis  # items and status messages, generated while building (do not edit these) ├── names.txt        # characters and enemies names, parsed by itemsutil └── ...  # other files are unused
 ```

-All text files are Shift-JIS encoded, with the exception of `items.txt`.
+All text files are Shift-JIS encoded, with the exception of `items*.txt`.

 Currently these two events have size restrictions due to bugs: